arvindvenkat01/prime-digit-square-property-analyzer/README.md

 ## Requirements

+The computational results in the paper were generated using a specific set of library versions to ensure reproducibility.
+You can replicate this environment by installing the dependencies from the `requirements.txt` file.

-To run the analysis, you will need Python 3.7+ and the following libraries:
+You will need Python 3.7+ and the following packages:

-- `numpy`
+- `numpy==2.0.2`
-- `numba`
+- `numba==0.60.0`

-You can install them using pip:
+### Installation

+To create the exact environment, navigate to the repository's directory and run:
 ```
-pip install numpy numba
+pip install -r requirements.txt
 ```

 ## How to Run the Code